Berthold Auerbach: Biography

 Moses (Moyses) Baruch Auerbach was born in Nordstetten (now Horb am Neckar) in the Kingdom of Württemberg.
 He attended Eberhard-Ludwigs-Gymnasium.
 He grew up in an impoverished Jewish family and initially pursued rabbinical studies.
-He was intended for the ministry, but after studying philosophy at Tübingen, Munich and Heidelberg, and becoming estranged from Jewish orthodoxy by the study of Spinoza, he devoted himself to literature.
+He was intended for the ministry, but after studying philosophy at the University of Tübingen, the Ludwig-Maximilians-Universität München, and Heidelberg University, and becoming estranged from Jewish orthodoxy by the study of Spinoza, he devoted himself to literature.
 While a student in Heidelberg and under the pseudonym “Theobald Chauber,” he produced a Biography of Frederick the Great (1834–36).

 Another early publication was entitled Das Judentum und die neueste Litteratur (Judaism and Recent Literature; 1836), and was to be followed by a series of novels taken from Jewish history.
 Of this intended series he actually published, with considerable success, Spinoza (1837) and Dichter und Kaufmann ("Poet and Merchant"; 1839), based on the life of Ephraim Kuh.
 His romance on the life of Spinoza adheres so closely to fact that it may be read with equal advantage as a novel or as a biography.
 In 1841, he created a translation of Spinoza's works.
 In 1842, he wrote Der gebildete Bürger ("The Educated Citizen"), an attempt to popularize philosophical subjects.

 But real fame and popularity came to him after 1843, when he began to occupy himself with the life of the common people which forms the subject of his best-known works.
 That year he published Schwarzwälder Dorfgeschichten ("Black Forest Village Stories"; 1843) which was his first great success, widely translated, and expressing with a sympathetic realism the memories and scenes of youth.

-In 1857, he paid tribute to the beloved German author and professor of philosophy Christian F. Gellert in his story "Gellerts letzte Weihnachten" published in Deutscher Familienkalendar (The German Family Almanac).
-Its English translation was first published in 1869 as "Christian Gellert's Last Christmas."
-It was included in The 10 volume anthology Stories by Foreign Authors (German Volume 2) first published by Charles Scribner's Sons in 1898.

-It is the first story in the volume, which includes a frontispiece portrait of Auerbach.
+In 1857, he paid tribute to the beloved German author and professor of philosophy Christian F. Gellert in his story Gellerts letzte Weihnachten ("Christian Gellert's Last Christmas"), published in Deutscher Familienkalendar ("The German Family Almanac").
+An English translation was first published in 1869 and later included in The 10 volume anthology Stories by Foreign Authors (German Volume 2) first published by Charles Scribner's Sons in 1898; it is the first story in the volume, which includes a frontispiece portrait of Auerbach.
 The story illustrates the far-reaching impact of the beloved professor's writings on his fellow citizens.
 It opens with Gellert and the rustic woodcutter Christopher reflecting on how their work takes a toll on their painfully aging bodies, pondering what alternative career might have been more fulfilling.
 Christopher's attitude is transformed when he reads Gellert's verse in his children's school book, which is lying open on his breakfast table.